What is a minor fault?

 Other

-Under other category, we classify items with minor faults that occur so rarely that they don’t deserve a category of their own.
+Under the other category, we classify items with minor faults that occur so rarely that they don’t deserve a category of their own.
 These are as follows:

-- Barely noticeable transparent spot on camera.
+- Barely noticeable transparent spot(s) on camera

-- Missing port cover.
+- Missing port cover

-- Small glue spots on the edge of the display.
+- Small glue spots on the edge of the display

-- Other cosmetic detail issues that do not affect the functionality of the device.
+- Other cosmetic detail issues that do not affect the functionality of the device